 From The Grindhouse Cinema Database

-Larry Cohen was born in New York's Washington Heights on July 15, 1941.
-He was interested in films from an early age and he also loved comic books growing up.
+Larry Cohen (July 15, 1941 - March 23, 2019) was a writer/director/producer.
+Born in New York's Washington Heights, Larry was interested in films from an early age and he also loved comic books growing up.
 Later on, he got a job at NBC in the late 50s.

 One of Cohen's first big thrills was witnessing Alfred Hitchcock shooting scenes for his 1959 thriler North by Northwest.
 Cohen later went on to create the idea for Branded, the Western TV series starring Chuck Conners.
 He actually came up with the idea after looking through a movie catalog while waiting in a producers office.
 He wrote screenplays for the Branded series as well.
 Cohen met Alfred Hitchcock in the mid 60s and he had written several scripts Hitch liked like: Special Effects, Daddys Gone A Hunting and Phone Booth.